Code of Student Rights and Responsibilites

 All students shall have the right to be represented in the Student Senate of the Student Government Association, and they further shall have all rights that constituents in democratic societies have including, but not limited to, the right of petition and recall of their representatives.

-Students have limited rights of privacy, which extend to living quarters in residence halls.
-The following activities shall not be considered to impinge upon such rights of privacy: the entry of a room to provide maintenance inspections or repair services; entry when there is reasonable cause to believe that a health or safety issue exists; entry when there is reasonable evidence of a disruption of peace that substantially interrupts the daily operations of the residence hall and/or floor community; entry of a room when a student permanently vacates the room; entry of a room when a student vacates a room for a break period; the search of student rooms by civil authorities in accordance with local, state, or federal laws; the removal of substances or property in violation of university policy or law during a routine health or safety inspection; the removal of substances or property in violation of university policy or law when in plain view; and the removal of substances or property in violation of university policy or law during a situation when a university official, in the course of his/her duties, believes an emergency situation exists which poses threat of harm to a member of the campus community or to university property.
+Students have limited rights of privacy while on university premises, which extend to living quarters in residence halls.
+The following activities shall not be considered to impinge upon such rights of privacy: the entry of a room to provide maintenance inspections or repair services; entry when there is reasonable cause to believe that a health or safety issue exists; entry when there is reasonable evidence of a disruption of peace that substantially interrupts the daily operations of the residence hall and/or floor community; entry of a room when a student permanently vacates the room; entry of a room when a student vacates a room for a break period; the search of student rooms by civil authorities in accordance with local, state, or federal laws; the removal of substances or property in violation of university policy or law during a routine health or safety inspection; the removal of substances or property in violation of university policy or law when in plain view; and the removal of substances or property in violation of university policy or law during a situation when a university official, in the course of the official’s duties, believes an emergency situation exists which poses threat of harm to a member of the campus community or to university property.
 Students should not expect these limited rights of privacy to extend to computer accounts and electronic mail.
 The university reserves the right to access student files and accounts as a part of normal routine tasks and for the purposes of investigating alleged wrongdoing.

-All students shall have the right to have their academic and conduct records protected from unauthorized access by any person without the written consent of the student involved, except under compulsion by a university hearing panel or court of law, the university Board of Governors or as otherwise allowed by state and federal law.
+All students shall have the right to have their academic and conduct records protected from unauthorized access by any person without the written consent of the student involved, except under compulsion by a university hearing panel or court of law, the university Board of Governors, or as otherwise allowed by state and federal law.

 All students shall have the right to access, according to published university regulations and/or procedures, all university structures where student fees or fines directly contribute to the upkeep of said buildings, except private offices and other areas where student access could compromise privacy.
 These buildings shall include, but are not limited to, Plaster Student Union, Hammons Student Center, McDonald Arena, Meyer Library, Robert W. Plaster Stadium, Betty and Bobby Allison North Stadium, Betty and Bobby Allison South Stadium, Betty and Bobby Allison Recreational Fields, Betty and Bobby Allison Sand Volleyball Courts, Student Exhibition Center and Magers Health and Wellness Center.